intel/ai-containers/README.md

 * When facing socket error check the group membership of the user and ensure they are part of the `docker` group.
 * After changing any docker files or configs, restart the docker service `sudo systemctl restart docker`.
 * Enable [Docker Desktop for WSL 2](https://docs.docker.com/desktop/windows/wsl/).
+* If you are trying to access a container UI from the browser, make sure you have [port forwarded](https://code.visualstudio.com/docs/remote/ssh#_forwarding-a-port-creating-ssh-tunnel) and reconnect.
 * If your environment requires a proxy to access the internet, export your development system's proxy settings to the docker environment:

 ```bash